cachuco/Delete-tweets-script---Google-apps-script/README.md

 **Copy deleteTweets.gs file in you GAS project and configure variables**

-**Add new spreadsheet file in your GAS project and import tweets.csv file from your twitter archive**
+**Copy your TWEET.JS file from twiiter archive to your Google Drive and save the file ID**

 **Execute script and enjoy your life**